 A1.3.2.4 Establishment of a Task Group shall be an action taken by a Study Group during its meeting and shall be the subject of a Decision.
 For each Task Group, the Study Group shall prepare a text listing:

-– the specific matters to be studied within the Question or topic assigned and the subject of the draft Recommendation(s) and/or draft Report(s) to be prepared;
+a) the specific matters to be studied within the Question or topic assigned and the subject of the draft Recommendation(s) and/or draft Report(s) to be prepared;

-– the reporting date;
+b) the reporting date;

-– the name and address of the Chairman and any Vice-Chairmen.
+c) the name and address of the Chairman and any Vice-Chairmen.

 In addition, for the case of an urgent Question or topic arising between Study Group meetings, such that it cannot reasonably be considered at a scheduled Study Group meeting, the Chairman, in consultation with the Vice-Chairmen and the Director, may take action to establish a Task Group, in a Decision indicating the urgent Question or topic to be studied.
 Such action shall be confirmed by the following Study Group meeting.